The Miraculous: Background and recording

-The Miraculous takes its title from the name von Hausswolff gives to an undisclosed village in the outskirts of Gothenburg that she visited with her family during her childhood.
+The Miraculous takes its title from the name von Hausswolff gave to a then-undisclosed village in Sweden that she visited with her family since her childhood.
 A place of "mystery, magic, and terror" for her, the singer's parents used to tell her tales about Swedish folklore there.
-Visiting the place in her adulthood boasted von Hausswolff's creativity and prompted her to create her own stories.

 Historically, a 1542 uprising against the rule of Gustav I happened in that location, in which peasants from Småland protested the heavy taxes imposed by the king but ended defeated.
 Von Hausswolff compared the landscape and history of "the miraculous" place to the setting and plot of the 1985 film Come and See.

+Visiting the place in her adulthood boasted von Hausswolff's creativity and prompted her to create her own stories.
+Years later, she revealed that the name of the place that inspired The Miraculous is Kisa, which is located in the Östergötland County, Sweden.
 The album was also inspired by her instrumental recording Källan performed at the Lincoln Cathedral, which was named after the 1961 book by Walter Ljungquist.
 Read by von Hausswolff when she was touring in 2013, she describes the book to be "about curiosity and the possibility that there is something more to this world than what you currently know."
 After reading the book and watching the film, she thought of composing an album with a new soundscape for her but similar to the structure of Källan.
 Even though they are related, von Hausswolff clarified that The Miraculous and Källan are two different projects.

-Von Hausswolff recorded The Miraculous with her backing band and producer Filip Leyman at the Acusticum concert hall located in Piteå, Sweden.
+Von Hausswolff recorded The Miraculous with her backing band and producer Filip Leyman at the Studio Acusticum concert hall located in Piteå, Sweden.
 This hall houses a nine thousand-pipe organ built by Gerald Woehl, which is one of the largest in Europe.
 She decided to record the album in the hall because she was interested in playing its organ after she declined a request to perform there in 2013.
 Another recording location was Leyman's studio in Gothenburg, which was also the place where the album was mixed.
 A friend of Von Hausswolff presented the song "Come Wander With Me", written by Jeff Alexander and Anthony Wilson, to her and became one of her favorite compositions.
-After she decided to cover the song, "it grew bigger and bigger and another song [titled 'Deliverance'] started to take shape," turning into the album track "Come Wander With Me / Deliverance".
+After she began to cover the song during live performances, "it grew bigger and bigger and another song [titled 'Deliverance'] started to take shape," turning into the album track "Come Wander With Me / Deliverance".